Your web browser is outdated and may be insecure

 Knowledge of health promotion and education is desirable as well as an understanding of health and safety issues, health screening, stress management and basic first aid.

-Membership of the RCN public health nursing forum can provide a useful means of keeping up to date with current developments.
+Membership of the RCN public health forum can provide a useful means of keeping up to date with current developments.
 Attending occupational health conferences also provides the opportunity to network with nurses working within this field.

 Specialist occupational health nurses

 Specialist occupational health nurses undertake an additional period of formal study in occupational health, leading to a recognised specialist degree in occupational health nursing.
-For more information, see: Specialist community public health nursing (SCPHN)
+For more information, see: Specialist community public health nursing (SCPHN).

 The role of the specialist occupational health nurse incorporates: